CWD Q&A with a Deer Biologist

-Georgia DNR has implemented the state’s CWD Response Plan and established a CWD Management Area (CMA) which includes the county where the positive samples were found and any county touching a 5-mile radius around the location.
-The current CMA includes Lanier and Berrien counties.
+Georgia DNR has implemented the state’s CWD Response Plan and established a CWD Management Area (CMA), which includes the county where the positive samples were found and any county touching a 5-mile radius around the location.
+The current CMA includes Atkinson, Lanier, Berrien and Lowndes counties.

 Working together with all Georgians’ we can manage CWD.
 Please select a Topic below and review included information to learn more.